 You know eating bright, colorful farm stand food is good for your body.
 Hot soup is good for your soul, especially as the days grow darker earlier and crisper air arrives.
 You also need a good use for all of those seasonal apples you just bought at the farm stand.
-Give butternut squash and apple soup a try!
+Give my farm stand butternut squash and apple soup recipe a try!

 Pick up a butternut squash while you’re there, and you’re most of the way to a delicious, fulfilling soup.